What is my first step if I’m diagnosed with azoospermia?

 Extended Sperm Search & Microfreeze (ESSM)

-Extended Sperm Search & Microfreeze may be able to find sperm that even a careful conventional semen analysis with a post ejaculatory urinalysis misses.
+Extended Sperm Search & Microfreeze may be able to find sperm that even a careful conventional semen analysis with a post ejaculatory urinalysis can’t find.
 This may be because the numbers are so low, that they are not seen in a random drop of sperm used for a conventional semen analysis.
-Even if the specimen is spun down with a centrifuge, and the pellet at the bottom evaluated, unless every drop is looked at thoroughly low levels of sperm may be missed.
+Even if the specimen is spun down with a centrifuge, and the pellet at the bottom evaluated, unless every drop is looked at thoroughly, individual sperm may be missed.

-An ESSM is performed by dividing the entire semen sample into 200 microliter droplets and carefully scanning the drops under a high-powered microscope.
-Any live sperm located can be moved with a micromanipulator into a micro-drop on a specialized freezing receptacle so that it can be successfully frozen, and both be alive and be able to be found when thawed and needed for injection into his partner’s eggs.
+An ESSM is performed by processing the specimen and dividing the entire sample into 5 microliter droplets and carefully scanning the drops under a high-powered microscope.
+Any live sperm located can be moved with a micromanipulator into a micro-drop on a specialized freezing receptacle so that it can be successfully frozen.
+This will ensure that the sperm will be found and viable when thawed and needed for injection into his partner’s eggs.

 Testicular Sperm Extraction (micro-TESE)

 In most centers, the next step after a diagnosis is made of complete azoospermia is micro-TESE.
-(We hope that in the future, all men will have ESS done prior to this step.)
-This procedure is done as an outpatient in a surgical setting, with anesthesia, and involves opening the scrotum and testis, and then taking numerous samples (biopsies) of the testis.
-These are immediately evaluated to see if sperm are found, and if so, the sperm are then injected directly into his partner’s eggs (ICSI), whether already frozen or being retrieved that day.
+(We hope that in the future, all men will have an ESSM procedure prior to this step.)
+This procedure is performed as an outpatient in a surgical setting, with anesthesia, and involves opening the scrotum and testis, and then taking numerous samples (biopsies) of the testis.
+These are immediately evaluated by an onsite specialized lab technician to see if sperm are found, and if so, the sperm are then injected directly into his partner’s eggs (ICSI), whether already frozen or being retrieved that day.

-If extra sperm are found, these can be frozen and used in subsequent IVF cycles, and we recommend the tissue be evaluated and frozen in the same way as done in an Extended Sperm Search, as this makes it more likely that a few sperm can be isolated and subsequently thawed successfully and found!
+If extra sperm are found, these can be frozen and used in subsequent IVF cycles, and we recommend the tissue be evaluated and frozen in the same way as done in an ESSM, as this makes it more likely that a few sperm can be isolated and subsequently thawed successfully and found.

 Azoospermia Diagnosis & Treatment Conclusions

-If after treatment is completed there are still no sperm seen in a conventional semen analysis, an Extended Sperm Search & Microfreeze (ESSM) should then be performed to try to find and freeze even a few sperm.
+If after treatment is completed there are still no sperm seen in a conventional semen analysis, an Extended Sperm Search & Microfreeze (ESSM) should then be performed in an attempt to find and freeze even a few sperm.